visage-lang/visage-compiler/buildtools/treeanalyzer/README.txt

-JavaFX ASTs can be analyzed using AST/XML facility.
+Visage ASTs can be analyzed using AST/XML facility.
 When compiler is invoked with -XDtreexsl=<.xsl> option, the compiler generates XML view of AST and invokes user supplied XSL sheet(s) on those.